leiachung41/portfolio_copy/prePF/My_Responsive_Blog/README.md

 ## Description

-This is a responsive blog I developed it as a result of practice like this [index.html](https://leachung.github.io/Portfolio/My_Responsive_Blog/before/index_B4.html).
+This is a responsive blog I developed as a result of practice like this [index.html](https://leachung.github.io/Portfolio/My_Responsive_Blog/before/index_B4.html).
 I used the picture element for art direction: different image crops are loaded, depending on viewport size.

 ## Built with